NRGU Dividend: Yield, Schedule, and What to Expect

 +

 NRGU tracks 3x daily Solactive MicroSectors U.S. Big Oil index, ~10 large US oil & gas stocks and holds names such as XOM, CVX, COP, EOG, OXY.
-The fund collects the dividends those companies pay and passes them to you, minus the 0.95% (annual investor fee, deducted daily) expense ratio.
+The fund collects the income those holdings generate and passes it through to you.
+The 0.95% (annual investor fee, deducted daily) expense ratio is taken out along the way, so the yield you see is already net of the fee: you do not pay it separately.

 Can I reinvest NRGU dividends?